intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 # trainer.fit(ort_model, dataloader) # this is illegal
 ```
 ### OpenVINO Acceleration
-To use OpenVINO acceleration, you have to install openvino toolkit:
+To use OpenVINO acceleration, you have to install the OpenVINO toolkit:
 ```shell
 pip install openvino-dev
 ```
-The OpenVINO usage is quite similar to ONNXRuntime, following usage is for openvino:
+The OpenVINO usage is quite similar to ONNXRuntime, the following usage is for OpenVINO:
 ```python
 # step 4: trace your model as a openvino model
 # if you have run `trainer.fit` before trace, then argument `input_sample` is not required.